parrt/msds501/projects/wordsim.md

 #### Saving the word vectors in NumPy binary

 To make development faster and easier, let's convert that text file into a binary format that is not only smaller but much faster to load.
 The idea will be to write a small script to load in the text once and save it in binary into a different file.
-I call my script `save_np.py`, but you can call it whatever you want since I'm not going to run it during testing; it's for your own use.
-Subsequent runs of your main program can load the faster version of the file.
+Create a script called `save_np.py` that does this preprocessing step.
+Subsequent runs of your main program can load the faster version of the data file rather than the 5G text file.
 The goal of the script is to create two new files from the original text version:

-* `~/data/glove.42B.300d.vocab.txt` A list of words from the original word vector file; one word per line
+* `glove.42B.300d.vocab.txt` A list of words from the original word vector file; one word per line
-* `~/data/glove.42B.300d.npy` A matrix containing all of the word vectors as saved by NumPy's `save()` method.
+* `glove.42B.300d.npy` A matrix containing all of the word vectors as saved by NumPy's `save()` method.
 Each row of the matrix represents the word vector for a word.

-My script reads the original glove text file line by line using `f.readlines()`.
+Script `save_np.py` reads the original glove text file line by line using `f.readlines()`.
 If you try to load the entire thing with `f.read()` and do a `split('\n')` or similar, you will run out of memory or run into speed problems for sure.
 So, process the lines one by one, adding the associated word to a vocabulary list of strings and the word vector to a list of numpy arrays.
 Given a line, `split(' ')` will give us a list containing the vocabulary word as the first element and the word vector as the remaining 300.
-If those 300 strings, one per floating-point number, is in `v` then `np.array(v, dtype=np.float32)` will get you a fast conversion to a numpy array.
+If those 300 strings, one per floating-point number, is in variable `v` then `np.array(v, dtype=np.float32)` will give a fast conversion to a numpy array.
 From the list of arrays, we can make a matrix with `np.array(mylistofvectors)`.
 Save the list of vocabulary words, one per line, into the `glove.42B.300d.vocab.txt` file and use `np.save()` to save the matrix into `glove.42B.300d.npy`.
+Store the generated files in the same data directory passed into your `save_np.py` script from the command line.

 On my machine, it takes about 3 minutes 30 seconds to load the original text the data file and save the two new files in the current working directory.
 From the command line, you can time how long things take easily: